 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 The importance of gas in the Polish energy mix continues to grow.
 Domestic production of this fuel has declined for several years, and demand has been replaced by imported gas.
-However, the progressive diversification of gas sources is clearly visible, mainly due to contracts for the purchase of LNG, mainly from Qatar and the United States.
+However, the progressive diversification of gas sources is clearly visible, mainly due to contracts for the purchase of liquefied natural gas (LNG), mainly from Qatar and the United States.
 Imports from Russia account for less than 50% of Poland’s domestic gas supplies.
 In April 2022, Gazprom unilaterally halted gas deliveries to customers in Poland and Bulgaria, also the contract that Poland had valid until October of this year was terminated.
-The decreasing trend in domestic hard coal exploitation, which has been visible for several years, continued in 2020 and accounted for a decline of 7.2 million tons, though the demand for thermal coal remains high.
-Imported coal accounts for almost 20% of Poland’s consumption because it is cheaper and of higher quality than Poland’s domestic coal resources.
-In 2020 Poland imported 12.82 million tons of hard coal, what was 15% more than in 2020 with the top suppliers being: Russia (9.5 million tons in 2020), Colombia, the United States and Kazakhstan.
+The decreasing trend in domestic hard coal exploitation, which has been visible for several years, is to be revised by the current geopolitical situation.
+Russian invasion in Ukraine will slow down the move away from coal.
+Imported coal accounts for almost 20% of Poland’s consumption due to lower costs and of higher quality than Poland’s domestic coal resources.
+In the first half of 2021 Poland imported 6.2 million tons of hard coal, what was 15% more than in 2020 with the top suppliers being: Russia (9.5 million tons in 2020), Colombia, the United States and Kazakhstan.
 The current political situation forces Poland to look for alternatives to Russian coal.

 European Union Green Deal and FIT for 55 Package

 The EU budget for 2021-2027 provides $164.3 billion in subsidies and $40.3 billion in repayable aid for Poland (in current prices), thereby making Poland the biggest net EU fund beneficiary among all the member states.
 Although the EU budget has been allocated to the member states, two countries, Poland and Hungary, have still not signed their respective agreements with the EU Commission.
 In the case of Poland, the EU Commission is challenging the current judiciary system and has demanded concrete changes.
 Once the changes are introduced the Ministry of Economic Development and Technology will be able finalizing the Partnership Agreement, i.e., the document specifying where Poland will invest its allocation of EU development funds.
 Poland will receive about €3.8 billion from the fund to mitigate the effects of energy transformation and moving away from coal, which will go mainly to the Silesia and Lesser Poland voivodships.

 The Polish government estimates that the energy transformation requires about $250 billion.
-Adopted in February 2021, “The Energy Policy until 2040” (PEP2040) assumes that Poland will gradually reduce its use of coal, on which it is 70 percent reliant on.
-By 2030, Poland’s energy mix is to decrease to at least 56 percent reliance on coal.
-The share of renewable energy sources is to increase to no less than 23 percent by that time.
-According to an agreement which the government reached with coal miners, the last mine in Poland is scheduled to be closed in 2049.
+Adopted in February 2021, “The Energy Policy until 2040” (PEP2040) assumes that Poland will gradually reduce its use of coal, on which it is 70% reliant upon.
+By 2030, Poland’s energy mix is to decrease to at least 56% reliance on coal.
+The share of renewable energy sources is to increase to no less than 23% by that time.
+According to an agreement which the government reached with coal miners, the last mine in Poland is to be closed in 2049.

 Civil Nuclear Energy

-In 2009, Poland began developing its civil nuclear power program.
-Initially, the state-owned power company PGE-EJ1 envisioned construction of two nuclear power plants with a 3,000 MW output to be completed by 2035.
+In 2009, Poland began developing the civil nuclear power program.
+Initially, the state-owned power company PEJ envisioned construction of two nuclear power plants with a 3,000 MW output to be completed by 2035.
 The program has been delayed significantly due to government reforms.
 Construction of six nuclear power blocks with 6-9 GW of total capacity by 2043 is now being considered.
-The Ministry of Climate plans to launch operation of the first 1-1.6GW nuclear power reactor in 2033, with the remaining five reactors of the same design coming online every two years until the project is completed in 2043.
-Site characterization and environmental analysis were being performed by PGE-EJI’s successor company PEJ at selected sites in Zarnowiec and Lubiatowo-Kopalino and are expected to be completed at the end of 2021, and the reactor technology tender has yet to be announced.
-The Ministry estimates the cost of the nuclear power program at $40 billion and is looking for foreign technology provider to offer up to 49% of equity.
+The Ministry of Climate and Environment expects PEJ to launch operation of the first 1-1.6GW nuclear power reactor in 2033, with the remaining five reactors of the same design coming online every two years until the project is completed in 2043.
+Site characterization and environmental analyses were being performed by PEJ at selected sites in Zarnowiec and Lubiatowo-Kopalino and were expected to be completed at the end of 2021.
+The reactor technology tender has yet to be announced.
+The PEJ estimates the cost of the nuclear power program at $45 billion and is looking for foreign technology provider to offer up to 49% of equity.

-On July 1, 2021, Westinghouse Electric Company has announced the launch of front-end engineering and design (FEED) work under a grant from the United States Trade and Development Agency (USTDA) “to progress” the nuclear energy program in Poland.
-FEED is one of the key elements in the implementation of the Intergovernmental Agreement (IGA) between Poland and the USA to cooperate on the development of Poland’s civil nuclear power program signed in October 2020.
+On July 1, 2021, Westinghouse Electric Company announced the launch of front-end engineering and design (FEED) work under a grant from the United States Trade and Development Agency (USTDA) to progress the nuclear energy program in Poland.
+FEED is one of the key elements in the implementation of the Intergovernmental Agreement (IGA) between Poland and the United States to cooperate on the development of Poland’s civil nuclear power program signed in October 2020.
 This 30-year agreement, the first of its kind, represents an enduring energy bond between the United States and Poland.
-The Agreement provides that over the next 18 months, the United States and Poland will work together on a report delivering a design for implementing Poland’s nuclear power program, as well as potential financing arrangements.
-This will be the basis for U.S. long-term involvement and for the Polish government to take final decisions on accelerating the construction of nuclear power plants in the country.
+The Agreement provides that by August 2022 the United States and Poland will work together on a report delivering a design for implementing Poland’s nuclear power program, as well as potential financing arrangements.
+This will be the basis for U.S. long-term involvement and for the Polish government to take final decisions on which technology will be used in Poland’s nuclear power plants.

-The Polish government is considering conduiting research into High Temperature Gas Reactor (HTGR) technology in Poland.
+The Polish government is considering conducting research into High Temperature Gas Reactor (HTGR) technology in Poland.
 The plan is to create the special HTGR development center in cooperation with foreign partners who have experience with this technology.
-The first step would involve building a 10 MWt HTGR reactor in the National Center for Nuclear Research (NCBJ) facility for testing and licensing purposes, then developing commercial HTGR reactors that would provide heat for the chemical industry and energy for the electric grid in Poland.
+The first step would be building a 10 MWt HTGR reactor in the National Center for Nuclear Research (NCBJ) facility for testing and licensing purposes, then develop commercial HTGR reactors that would provide heat for the chemical industry, and energy for the electric grid in Poland.

-In 2008 all the EU member states agreed to reach at least a 15% share of renewable energy (RE) by 2020.
+In 2008 all EU member states agreed to reach at least a 15% share of renewable energy (RE) by 2020.
 Building on the 20% target for 2020, the recast Renewable Energy Directive 2018/2001/EU established a new binding renewable energy target for the EU for a minimum of 32% by 2030 and includes with a clause for a possible revision in 2023.
-Poland’s share at that time had not exceeded 8% and after 12 years the country did not achieve the set goal.
-By the end of 2020 only 10.75% of energy was produced from the renewable energy sources (RES).
-Poland’s RES capacity totaled 9,475 MW in 2020 and it grew by 367 MW throughout the year.
-Wind power accounted for 65% of this capacity, and wind power with 39.7% are the main drivers of RE development in Poland.
+Poland’s share in 2020 had slightly exceeded 16% reaching 12.49 GW.
+Thanks to the rapid growth of photovoltaic installations the amount of energy produced from RES, Poland reached 18.7 GW in March 2022.
+Poland’s RES capacity totaled 18.1 GW in February 2022, and it grew by 8GW from 2020.
+Solar power that accounted for 48.5% of this capacity, and wind power with 39.7% are the main drivers of RE development in Poland.
 Biomass, hydro, and biogas, despite presenting huge potential, play a minor role.
 Photovoltaics in Poland is one of the fastest growing RES sectors.
 After a very good 2020, in which the growth of installed capacity was 2.4 GW, 2021 turned out to be even better.
 The installed capacity at the end of 2021 reached 7.67 GW.
 2022 also looks promising; within the first two months, 1.1GW power was installed in new photovoltaic installations.
 Prosumers account for almost 80% of the installed capacity, which is close to one million.
-Renewable energy laws strongly support prosumer activities, and individual producers of maximum 10kW power from the newly installed RES system are guaranteed tariffs for 15 years.
+Renewable energy laws strongly support prosumer activities, and individual producers of maximum 10kW power from the newly installed RES system have guaranteed tariffs for 15 years.
 In July 2022 the system will change to net-billing.
 For larger producers, the law introduced an auction system.
-Each year, the Ministry of Economy announces the amount of renewable energy it will need and announces the reference prices for each group.
-According to the assumptions of the National Plan for Energy and Climate for 2021-2030, the share of energy from renewable sources in the national mix will increase from 17.6% in 2025 to 21 percent in 2030.
+Each year, the Ministry of Economic Development and Technology announces the amount of renewable energy it will need and announces the reference prices for each group.
+According to the assumptions of the National Plan for Energy and Climate for 2021-2030, the capacity of energy from renewable sources in the national mix will increase from 28GW in 2025 to 50GW in 2030.
 In 2016 Poland passed legislation knows as the 10H law, which functions as a de facto moratorium on new onshore wind investments by restricting zoning in all parts of the country.
 The government is currently considering loosening restrictions and indicated a bill liberalizing the so-called distance law should be passed by the end of the third quarter of 2022.